 (4) Students whose applications for re-admission to a course or subject are unsuccessful (see 9.
 (2) (a), (b) respectively) will be invited to appeal to the Re-Enrolment Committee of the Professorial Board.
+Students will be advised of reasons for nonreadmission and will be expected to address these reasons if they proceed to appeal.
+Students may appear before the Re-enrolment Committee if they wish.
 The decision of the Re-Enrolment Committee will be final.